Interpretation by the Decade

 Reservoirs expanded its program with the addition of full time naturalists for the Upper Wabash Reservoirs (Salamonie, Huntington and Mississinewa) and for Hardy Lake.
 Hardy also developed a wildlife rehabilitation center to handle injured hawks and owls.
 For the first time, a cooperative training session was held between State Parks and Reservoirs at McCormick's Creek State Park.

 A new nature center was opened at Indiana Dunes, new auditoriums were constructed for the nature centers at Pokagon, Potato Creek and Patoka and a nature center was opened at the Upper Wabash Reservoirs in a former property residence.
-A new interpretive center, constructed through a unique partnership with the Clarksville Riverfront Foundation, opened with world-class exhibits at Falls of the Ohio.

 In the summer of 1992, the program was dealt a serious blow with the elimination of all seasonal naturalists from state parks as a budget reduction tool.
 This meant fewer programs and fewer nature center hours.
 Public reaction and media coverage limited this reduction to one year.
 By 1993, seasonal naturalists were back!